Duke-GCB/GGR-cwl/README.md

 CWL tools and workflows associated with the Genomics of Gene Regulation (GGR) project

-GGR pipelines created using the [Common Worflow Language](http://www.commonwl.org/) `draft-3` specification.
+GGR pipelines created using the [Common Workflow Language](http://www.commonwl.org/) `draft-3` specification.
 The workflows are parametrized with values that best suit the GGR samples, but they can be easily tailored for specific needs.

 For a detail User Guide to the CWL workflows, please see the [wiki](https://github.com/Duke-GCB/GGR-cwl/wiki).